Document Structure

 Although the same media type is used for both request and response documents, certain aspects are only applicable to one or the other.
 These differences are called out below.

 Unless otherwise noted, objects defined by this specification MUST NOT contain any additional members.
-Client and server implementations MUST ignore members not recognized by this specification.
+Client and server implementations MAY ignore members not recognized by this specification (if they are not ignored, the behaviour MUST be documented).

 Note: These conditions allow this specification to evolve through additive changes.